-Surrey Wildlife Trust manages over 7000ha of land across Surrey, including some of the county's top nature reserves.
+Surrey Wildlife Trust cares for wildlife across 7000ha of land in Surrey, including some of the county's top nature reserves.

 The sites under our care are home to a wide range of habitats and wildlife and include ancient woodland, heathland, species rich grassland and wetland.

-These landscapes require careful monitoring and a range of techniques to ensure that they are managed and improved for wildlife, as well as safely accessible to the public.
+These landscapes require careful monitoring and a range of techniques to ensure that they are managed and improved for wildlife.
 Aided by an army of volunteers, the Trust's countryside team spend their time caring for our sites.

 Surrey's special habitats